 In any given semester a student will only be allowed to submit the current semester assignments plus a maximum of one referred assignment from the previous semester.
+For BGU courses students may exceptionally be allowed to do more in course referrals per semester.

 Students are expected to use the first opportunity available for submission of assignments.
 If a student fails to submit the assignment on the first submission deadline date, it will be treated as if s/he has made use of one submission opportunity and can submit only one more time.
 This will be treated as re-submission.
-Maximum grade for resubmitted assignment is a Pass.
+Maximum grade for resubmitted assignment is a Pass unless Exceptional Extenuating Circumstances have been upheld.